A study prepared for The Vauxhall Society

 - Those who will profit from NLE (and other developments) should not control ‘consultation’ and its analysis because they have a vested interest in a certain outcome.

 - Millions of pounds of public (ie your) money will be spent on the NLE project.
 This leaves much less available for other public realm facilities (eg libraries) and/or higher charges on residents to raise more money to pay for community services.
-It is therefore important to ensure that the most economical and efficient options, providing the wow look it best deal for residents, are adopted, not those that bring the most profit to developers;
+It is therefore important to ensure that the most economical and efficient options, providing the best deal for residents, are adopted, not those that bring the wow look it most profit to developers;

 - The views of everybody affected in the NLE (and other major developments) should be taken into account, and the way to do that is by an independently conducted and verified referendum with options based on a full disclosure of the facts presented by a neutral expert.
-The current process of skewed questions and the convenient interpretation of statistics by developers to support their preferred outcome is wrong.
+The current process of skewed questions and the convenient interpretation of the best site statistics by developers to support their preferred outcome is wrong.

 Northern Line Extension Options